rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 * `(V subset-of W) := ((v in W) for any (v in V))`
 * `(s subsection-of p) := (s subset-of p)`

-(Again, all content nodes of an inner section are also content nodes of its parent section)

 Note that, the terms "inner section" and "subsection" are therefore synonymous.
 Both terms however are still considered to be independent of any hierarchy.
 That